Guitar-Sound-Processing/GSP/hardware/DriverBoard.md

 - 3 hadware switches to bypass the compressor, expander and Daisy Seed board
 - 6 trimpot potentiometers to adjust the input level, compressor output level, ADC input level, DAC output level, expander output level, and GSP output level

-The Driver Board has a quadruple operation amplifier LM324 to amplify the input signal from approximately 1V guitar amplitude up to 7V for compressor
+The Driver Board has a quadruple operation amplifier LM324 to amplify the input signal from approximately 1V guitar amplitude up to 3.5V (biased at +4.5V) for compressor input using the input level trimpot.
+The amplitude of the compressor output shall be adjusted by the compressor output trimpot to have the same level of its input signal.
+Then the signal is biased to +1.75V and to 1.75V amplitude using the ADC input trimpot.
+After being digitally processed by the Daisy Shield the analogue signal returns to the Driver Board and is again amplified to